Troglodytee/Python-LAN-Chat/README.md

 # Python-LAN-Chat
 ![Preview image](./preview/preview.jpg)

-This is a simple LAN chat with a window console style.
+This is a simple LAN chat with a windows console style.
 ## Features
 - Host a discussion or connect to a discussion
 - Possibility to lock a discussion